SteveDyrdahl/phone-system/README.md

                "addressbook": "s3://bucketname/addressbook.vcf",
                "gatheraction": "/prod/phonesystem",
                "graylistlocation": "s3://bucketname/graylist.json",
+               "updategraylist": "True",
                "phone": "555-555-5555",
                "voicemail": "simple@example.com"
            }
        }
        ```
+   * The following edits are needed to the above example:
       * `+10000000000` will be replaced with your Twilio phone number.
       * `bucketname` will be replaced with the name of the S3 bucket where you setup to store the configuration files.
       * `addressbook.vcf` will be replaced with the key of the addressbook file you created and uploaded to the S3 bucket.
       * `graylist.json` will be replaced with the key of the graylist file you created and uploaded to the S3 bucket.
       * `/prod/phonesystem` will be replaced with the relative path to the API that will be setup using Amazon's API Gateway (more information below).
       * `555-555-5555` will be replaced with the phone number that you want calls forwarded to.
       * `simple@example.com` will be replaced with the email address you want voicemail notifications be sent to.
+   * Other notes:
+      * Technically `updategraylist` is not required.
+However, it is required with a value of `True` if you want the count values to persist.
+      * Other functionality (blacklist, forwardlist, multiple phone number support) are not included in this minimal example.
+Example syntax can be found in the unit tests.

+### AWS Lambda
+Where the code runs.

+### AWS API Gateway
+Call AWS Lambda

+### AWS CloudWatch
+Find logs.
 ## References
 * [Build Your Own IVR with AWS Lambda, Amazon API Gateway and Twilio](https://www.twilio.com/blog/2015/09/build-your-own-ivr-with-aws-lambda-amazon-api-gateway-and-twilio.html)
 * [Hassle-Free Python Lambda Deployment](https://joarleymoraes.com/hassle-free-python-lambda-deployment)